dalmposter/swn-character-generator/documentation/docs/decisions.md

         - Can make the code harder to read, may be unclear where data is coming from

     - Decided to use react context.
 Didn't want the penalty of loads of API calls, nor to add a lot of props to all components.
 It's also a good learning experience.
+    Consequently, almost all the data is handled by the main Scg component, and children simply render based on the provided context